Vascular Plants of the Gila Wilderness

 Sedum wootonii Britton

-Sedum cockerelli is a small plant with a basal rosette of wedge shaped leaves.
+Sedum cockerellii is a small plant with a basal rosette of wedge shaped leaves.
 The leaves on the flowering stem are flat to comma shaped, but not round as they are in Sedum stelliforme.
 The flowers themselves can be seen to have several completely separate pistils which develop into about five separate follicles.
-Sedum cockerelli is usually found in a group of several plants clinging to a rocky face.
+Sedum cockerellii is usually found in a group of several plants clinging to a rocky face.

 Please click on an image for a larger file.

-Sedum cockerelli, photo Russ Kleinman, Burro Mtns., Deadman Canyon, Oct.
+Sedum cockerellii, photo Russ Kleinman, Burro Mtns., Deadman Canyon, Oct.
 10, 2006

 Back to the Index